salrashid123/gce_metadata_server/README.md

 * [GCE Metadata Server](https://cloud.google.com/compute/docs/storing-retrieving-metadata)

  The script performs the following:
- * returns the access_token provided by the serviceAccount JSON file you speify.
+ * returns the `access_token` provided by the serviceAccount JSON file you speify.
- * returns project information for your environment.
+ * returns Google issued OpendID token (`id_token`) for the Service Account using the audience you specify
  * return custom key-value attributes
  * Identity Token document

+The endpoints that are exposed are:

  ```golang
 r.Handle("/computeMetadata/v1/project/project-id")